JaniTheMentalBoomer/FullStack-open-Part-10/README.md

-# FullStack open PART 10
+# FullStack open Part 10

 ## User Instructions for this repo:

-### Before running the project install the required dependencies:

--npm install

-To run your project, navigate to the directory and run one of the following npm commands.
+### To run your project, navigate to the directory and install the required dependencies

-- cd rate-repository-app
+- cd FullStack-open-Part-10
-- npm run android
+- npm install
-- npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
-- npm run web
+- npm start

-Was done with npm version 9.4.0
+### Project has a problem with NodeJS versions newer than V 16.19.0 and a lot of people in the internet tell you to downgrade your Node version but it is recommended to add a workaround instead to the package.json scripts.
+This is because downgrading your Node Version can expose your app for security threats that have been fixed in newer versions!

+Add this to package.json scripts:

+**For Windows:** "start": "set NODE_OPTIONS=--openssl-legacy-provider && expo start"

+**For MacOS** "start": "export NODE_OPTIONS=--openssl-legacy-provider && expo start"

+For this project I used NodeJS version v18.18.0

-**Hours spent on this project: 1 hours**
+**Hours spent on this project: 2 hours**